The Chevrons

-The Chevrons were a United States pop group who recorded the hit record "Lullabye" in 1960.
+The Chevrons were an American pop group who recorded the hit record "Lullabye" in 1960.
 The band featured lead singer Terry Cashman, best known for his baseball songs, notably "Talkin' Baseball", then known by his born name, Dennis Minogue.
 The group disbanded when John "Marty" Trautman, co-founder of the group, was drafted by the U.S. Army on December 11, 1962.

 The Chevrons formed in the Inwood Section of upper Manhattan in 1958.
 The group consisted of tenor lead singer Dennis Minogue (Cashman), lead baritone/baritone John "Marty" Trautman, second tenor Gary Giordan, first tenor Frank Williams, and bass, Raul Al Conde.
 Conde was formerly a member of The Spirals from Washington Heights, New York, who recorded "Little Girl" and "School Bells" c.
 1958 for George Goldner's End Record Label.

 The Chevrons' first recording on Bob Shad's Brent label was "That Comes With Love" b/w "Don't Be Heartless", followed by "Lullabye" b/w "Day After Forever".
 The success of "Lullabye" landed them an appearance on Dick Clark's American Bandstand on June 24, 1960.
 "Lullabye" was followed by an album on Time Records called Sing-Along Rock N' Roll, which consisted of covers of twenty-six hit songs arranged in sing-a-long format.
 Several songs - including "Little Star", "Come Go With Me" and "Little Darlin'" - were released off the album as singles.